 | Speaking of moving,

-we moved back to Fayetteville nine years ago today!
+we moved back to Fayetteville eight years ago today!

 And PLUS (as well as also and too ), My #2 Son, Brent Harty ( Hillsboro HS, IL - Boy with Best Personality in the Class of 1990), having landed the job of his dreams, moved to Oklahoma on Friday, May 31.
 His wife, five of their combined nine children, two dogs, and two horses, will follow at the end of this month.
 The chickens have found another home.
 We shall sorely miss them, but they will thrive there.

 From My Cousin, Cheryl White Wilson (James Blair HS / John Marshall HS - '64) of VA - 06/02/19, 6:41 PM:

 "Bicycle Race" lyrics courtesy of